aidanleuck/BSURepo/CS452/hw4/readme.txt

 :   # Separator
 1   # Number of separators

-In order to run the test suite make sure the driver is installed given the steps above.
+In order to run the test suite make sure the driver is installed using the steps above.
 Next from the main directory

 $ make Tests    # Compile test runner
 $ cd Tests
 $ ./run         # Runs test suite

+Note to grader: Test_Null fails because strlen is not properly returned when writing to the scanner.
+This is an issue with the test runner, not the scanner.
+Null characters have been tested manually and are working as expected.